akdas1/randomselector/README.md

 # Welcome to the Random Selector Site
-Site is entirely made for academic practice.
+The site is entirely made for academic practice.
+You can try out the website if you like.